azral1962/min-book/docs/manual.typ

 )
 ```

+Creates an special ambient to write or include multiple appendices.
+An appendix
+is any important additional data left out of the main document for some reason,
+but directly referenced or needed by it.

 #arg("title <- auto | array")[
-  Set custom singular and plural titles for appendices.
-An array in
+  An array of strings with singular and plural titles for appendices, respectively;
-  `(SINGULAR, PLURAL)` format for "Appendices" and "Appendix" custom titles
-  respectivelly; when `auto`, set as `#book(lang-data.appendix)` value.
+  when `auto`, try to retrieve the translations for "Appendix" and "Appendices"
+  in `#text.lang` from `#book(lang-data)`, or fallback to English.
 ]

 #arg("numbering-style <- auto | array | string")[
-  Set custom numbering style for appendices.
-Can be a numbly numbering array or
+  Defines a custom heading numbering for appendices; can be a standard numbering
-  a standard numbering string;  when `auto`, set as:
+  string, or a #univ("numbly") numbering array.
+When `auto`, uses:

   ```
   (